CydaCode/FaceDetection/README.md

 # FaceDetection
-This is a Face Detection app that detects the face from an image.
+This is a Face Detection website that detects the face from an image.
 It dictates by highlighting the face from the images